NYU Dataset

 UID: 10493

-This study investigated the pathways important for Mycobacterium tuberculosis, bacteria that cause tuberculosis, pathogenesis.
-They searched the Mycobacterium tuberculosis genome for open reading frames and identified an operon, Rv3679-Rv3680.
-This operon is predicted to encode proteins with ATPase activity.
-Using structure prediction modeling, they found that Rv3679 and Rv3680 have some structural similarity to the guided entry of tail-anchored proteins 3 (Get3).
-Get3 delivers proteins into the membranes of the endoplasmic reticulum.
-It is also essential for the normal growth and physiology of some eukaryotes.
-This study characterized the structures of Rv3679 and Rv3680 and examined if Rv3679 and Rv3680 have a role in Mycobacterium tuberculosis pathogenesis.
+This study investigated the pathways important for Mycobacterium tuberculosis (M. tuberculosis) pathogenesis.
+M. tuberculosis genome was searched for open reading frames and an operon, Rv3679-Rv3680, was identified.
+Using structure prediction modeling, they found that Rv3679 and Rv3680 have some structural similarity to the guided entry of tail-anchored proteins 3, which delivers proteins into the membranes of the endoplasmic reticulum.
 The dataset contains coordinate and structure factor of ADP, ATPγS, and AMP-PNP.
+In addition, the publication includes supplementary data, which contains quantitative mass spectrometry data comparing proteins in total lysates of wild type, bagAB, and complemented M. tuberculosis strains.

 Associated Publications